FlameDevelopment/Flamedevelopment.co.uk/README.md

 * Semantic-UI (http://semantic-ui.com/)
 * Bootstrap (http://getbootstrap.com/)

-**Disclaimer: All code is work-in-progress, please automatically assumed I've apologised if any of it offends you.**
+**Disclaimer: All code is work-in-progress, please automatically assume I've apologised if any of it offends you.**